risk-first/website/practices/Estimates.md

  - I can deliver a project in very short order by building a bunch of screens that _do nothing_ (accruing _stunning levels of [Implementation Risk]() as I go).
  - Or, by relying on a lottery win, I can completely mitigate the budgetary risks of a project.
 (Although I would have _huge_ [Funding Risk]() because _what are the chances of winning the lottery?_.
 (You can bring in _any_ project at _any_ time by accepting crazy levels of risk.
- - And Brooks' Law tells us you can't trade budget for deadlines:
+ - And Brooks' Law contradicts this by saying you can't trade budget for deadlines:

 > "Brooks' law is an observation about software project management according to which "adding human resources to a late software project makes it later". - [Brooks Law, _Wikipedia_](https://en.wikipedia.org/wiki/Brooks_law)

 tbd. brooks law as a risk first diagram.

-What's the Risk-First take-away from this?
-Focusing on just these three variables isn't enough:  we need to be looking at the project's risk _holistically_:
+Focusing on just these three variables isn't enough.
+You can game these variables by sacrificing others:  we need to be looking at the project's risk _holistically_:

  - There's no point in calling a project complete if the dependencies you are using are [unreliable]() or [undergoing rapid change]()
- - There's no point in delivering the project on budget if it's an [Operational Risk]() nightmare, and requires constant round-the-clock support and will cost a fortune to _run_.
+ - There's no point in delivering the project on time if it's an [Operational Risk]() nightmare, and requires constant round-the-clock support and will cost a fortune to _run_.
+Working on a project that "hits it's delivery date" but is nonetheless a broken mess is a common sight.
- - There's no point in delivering a project on-time if [the market has moved on](Feature-Risk#market-risk) and [needs different features](Feature-Risk#feature-drift).
+ - There's no point in delivering a project on-budget if [the market has moved on](Feature-Risk#market-risk) and [needs different features](Feature-Risk#feature-drift).

-## How Estimates Fail

-The problem with a developer answering a question such as:

-> "How long will it take to deliver X"

-Is the following:

- - The developer likely doesn't know what X is, and any description of it is inadequate anyway ([Invisibility Risk]()).
- - The developer has a less-than-complete understanding of the environment he will be delivering X in ([Complexity Risk]()).
- - The developer has some vague ideas about how to do X, but he'll need to try out various approaches until he finds exactly the right one ([Boundary Risk]()).
- - The developer has no idea what [Hidden Risk]() will surface when he starts work on it.
- - What will happen if he takes too long and misses the date by a day/week/month/year. ([Schedule Risk]())

-... and so on.
-So, his estimate is both wrong, and contingent on what exact risks appear.

 ## Agile Estimation

 One alternative approach, must espoused in DevOps/Agile is to pick a short-enough period of time (say, two days or two weeks), and figure out what the most meaningful step towards achieving an objective would be in that time.
 By fixing the time period, we remove [Schedule Risk]() from the equation, don't we?